About this listing

 12 South - 20 minute walk - 4 minute drive - trendy restaurants, shops.
 Burger Up.
 Paletas!

 Midtown - 27 minute walk - 7 minute Lyft or drive - 11 min bus - trendy bars and restaurants.
 Lots of Vanderbilt students.

-Centennial Park - full-scale replica of The Parthenon of Ancient Greece.
+Centennial Park - 8-minute drive - full-scale replica of The Parthenon of Ancient Greece.

-The Gulch - 40 minute walk - 7 minute Lyft/Drive - Station Inn, many great restaurants and shops (don't miss Two Old Hippies).
+The Gulch - 40 minute walk - 7 minute Lyft/Drive - Station Inn, many great restaurants and shops (don't miss Two Old Hippies and Urban Outfitters).

 Lower Broadway - Honky Tonk Heaven!
 10 minutes Lyft/Drive - Bus 15-20 minutes - All the free music and fun you could ever hope for.
 Walk halfway across the pedestrian bridge for an iconic view of Nashville.

 Green Hills - 10 minute drive/Lyft/Uber/bus.
 Bluebird Cafe.
-Shopping heaven but lost of traffic.
+Shopping heaven but lots of traffic.

 East Nashville - 15 minute drive/Lyft/Uber.
-Five Points area, Mas Taco, The Pharmacy.
+Five Points Pizza, Mas Taco, The Pharmacy.

-To get an idea of how convenient it is to get downtown from my place (other than a $10 taxi ride or $8 Lyft - including tip), map transit directions from Brown's Diner (a couple of minutes walk from my house) to Robert's Western World (my favorite Honky-Tonk).
-Do the same from Harris Teeter to the Bluebird Cafe which is not downtown but in Green Hills.
+To get an idea of how convenient it is to get downtown from my place, map transit directions from Brown's Diner (a couple of minutes walk from my house) to Robert's Western World (my favorite Honky-Tonk).
+Do the same from to the Bluebird Cafe which is not downtown but in Green Hills.

 There are two bus lines, one a 2 minute walk away, and one an 8 minute walk away.
 Both go downtown.